josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ### Comparing Svelte to React and Vue

+At a basic level, Svelte is extremely similar to React, Vue, and other front-end frameworks; they're, component-based, state-driven JavaScript frameworks.
+(Or libraries, if you want to split that particular hair.)
+They all allow you to nest components, pass props, and handle events.
+All three (and more) are fully capable of doing the same jobs.

-The standard example of a "hello world" (beginner) component is a simple button that counts how many times it's been clicked, and updates accordingly, as shown here:
+Maybe the most contrived way to demonstrate a front-end framework's style and capabilities is a button component that counts how many times it's been clicked, and updates accordingly.
+It's the "hello world" of component examples:

 ![Demonstrating a button that increments when clicked](/images/post_images/hello-world-button.gif)

-It's not a particularly practical example, but it is a common one (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)) because it's an effective way to demonstrate the bread and butter of front-end frameworks: make a small component to track your state (the count), and whenever something causes the state to change (the click), update the UI (the button) automatically.
+**It's not a particularly practical example, but it _is_ a common one** (in fact, it's one of the first examples in [the official Svelte docs](https://svelte.dev/docs)), because it's an effective way to demonstrate the bread and butter of front-end frameworks: make a small component to track your state (the count), and whenever something causes the state to change (the click), update the UI (the button) automatically.

-Let's start with how to do this simple example in React, where you'd put the button in its own
+Let's start with how to do this simple example in React, where you'd put the button in its own `.jsx` file:

 ```jsx
 // CounterButton.jsx